dineshfooty2911/Data-Security/README.md

 11. [Conclusion](#conclusion)
 12. [Reflection](#reflection)

-## Introduction
-This project aims to develop a web-based application that facilitates the management and booking of sports turfs...
+## IntroductionThis project aims to develop a web-based application that facilitates the management and booking of sports turfs.
+The project aims to provide an intuitive platform for users to register, log in, view available turfs, book time slots, and manage their bookings.
+The project emphasizes not only functional aspects but also robust security measures to ensure the integrity of user data and system functionality.
 ## Goals
-- Develop a user-friendly web application...
+- Develop a user-friendly web application for turf management and booking.
-- Implement secure user authentication...
+- Implement secure user authentication and password policies to safeguard user accounts.
+- Create a secure environment that prevents unauthorized access and data breaches.
+-
+-
+-

 ## Objectives